aryan-jadon/kubernetes-assignment-fall-2021/README.md

 ###### Assignment Summary -

-Created a flask app renderng "Kubernetes Assignment", created dockerfile and docker-compose.yaml file to run the project locally .
-Pushed this docker image in to my docker account.
+1. Created a flask app rendering "Kubernetes Assignment"
+2. Created dockerfile and docker-compose.yaml file to run the project locally .
+3. Pushed this docker image in to my docker account.

-Created Kubernetes deployment.yaml and service.yaml file to deploy the project.
+4. Created Kubernetes deployment.yaml and service.yaml file to deploy the docker project.

-All Files are available in github assignment repo
+All Project Files are available in github assignment repo